preprocess_signals

 sampling_rate

-: int, float, optional (1000)
+: float, optional (1000)

-- Sampling rate of
+- The sampling rate of

 normalize